simone-contorno/rt-assignment-3/README.md

 #define MAX_TIME 120000000
 ```

-A short description of the program behaviour is this one:
+A short description of the program behavior is this one:
 <pre><code>
 FUNCTION manualDriving
     WHILE user does not quit